atinfo/awesome-test-automation/java-test-automation.md

 * [SikuliX](http://www.sikulix.com/) - SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
 It uses image recognition powered by OpenCV to identify and control GUI components.
 This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.

+## Server side test automation

+* [Citrus](https://github.com/christophd/citrus) - Test framework written in Java that is able to create fully automated end-to-end use case tests for enterprise SOA applications.
+Citrus simulates surrounding interface partners supporting a huge set of different transports and protocols like Http, JMS, TCP/IP, FTP, SOAP, XML and JSON.

 ## Virtual environments

 [Contribute to this section](https://github.com/atinfo/awesome-test-automation/blob/master/CONTRIBUTING.md)